cyrillsch/IVDML/README.md

 $K(t) = \exp(-t^2/2)/\sqrt{2 \pi}$ ) to estimate the conditional
 expectations given $A_i = a$.

-For a detailed discussion of the method, we refer to **?Scheidegger et al. 2025?**.
+For a detailed discussion of the method, we refer to Scheidegger, Guo and Bühlmann (2025).
 We now demonstrate, how the IVDML package is used in practice.

 ## Installation